A move consists of clicking on a cube that does not belong to your opponent.

 The winner is the player who ends up owning all the cubes.

-You can use → to select colors, computer players, move animations and board size.
+You can use settings to select board size, computer players, move animations and players' colors.
 Each computer player can have its own style and skill level.
 If not playing, it can provide hints to the corresponding human player.
 You can also pit one computer player against another and watch the outcome.
 See the Game Configuration section for more details.